 Zuzana studied in both Bratislava and Lyon (France) and earned her master’s degree in strategic management.
 She lived and worked in the United Kingdom, France, and Norway during her studies.
 She worked as a business coordinator and team leader at Swiss Re for four years.
 She enjoyed both visiting children in hospitals and helping to organize summer camps with the Klub Detskej Nádeje.
 In her free time, she studies missionary and charity work.
 She is also passionate about the Liptov region, hiking, chocolate and listening to other people.

 At LEAF Academy, she is part of the facilities and operations team.

-At LEAF Academy Silvia teaches German language.
+At LEAF Academy, Silvia teaches German and Slovak languages.

 A transplanted German in Bratislava, Julia has a background and master degrees in cultural science and education from Heidelberg, and a passion for finances.
 She is a Rothschild Fellow.
 Julia created, developed, and managed international cultural education programs.
 Before joining LEAF she worked in the international film industry.
 She was responsible for international business, creative relations, business, and funds acquisition as well as management.
 In her free time, Julia co-produces and hosts the WeFour+ talk show.

 At LEAF Academy Julia is responsible for fundraising and partnerships.